Experimental Evaluation of Individualized Treatment Rules: Evaluation Metrics

 Figure~\ref{fig:PAVcounterexample} illustrates the importance of accounting for the proportion of units treated by an ITR.
 In this figure, the horizontal axis represents the proportion treated and the vertical axis represents the average outcome under an ITR.
 The example shows that an ITR $g$ (red), which treats 80\% of units, has a greater average value than another ITR $f$ (blue), which treats 20\% of units, i.e., $\E[Y_i(f)]<\E[Y_i(g)]$.
 Despite this fact, $g$ is outperformed by the random treatment rule (black), which treats the same proportion of units, whereas $f$ does a better job than the random treatment rule.
 This is indicated by the fact that the black solid line is placed above $\E[Y_i(g)]$ and below $\E[Y_i(f)]$.

 To overcome this undesirable property of the average value, we propose an alternative evaluation metric that compares the performance of an ITR with that of the random treatment rule.
-The random treatment rule serves as a natural baseline because it treats the same proportion of units without using any information about individual units.
-This is analogous to the predictive setting, in which a classification algorithm is often compared to a baseline of random classification.
+The random treatment rule serves as a natural baseline because it treats the same proportion of units without any individual information.
+This is analogous to the predictive setting, in which a classification algorithm is often compared to random classification.

 Formally, let $p_f = \Pr(f(\bX_i) = 1)$ denote the population proportion of units assigned to the treatment condition under ITR $f$.
 Without loss of generality, we assume a positive average treatment effect $\tau = \E\{Y_i(1)-Y_i(0)\}>0$ so that the random treatment rule assigns the exactly proportion $p_f > 0$ of the units to the treatment group.
-If the treatment is on average harmful (the condition that can be tested using the experimental data), the best random treatment rule is to treat no one.
+If the treatment is on average harmful (a testable condition using the experimental data), the best random treatment rule is to treat no one.
 In that case, the estimation of the average value is sufficient for the evaluation.
 We define the population average prescription effect (PAPE) of ITR $f$ as the following difference in the average value between the ITR and random treatment rule,

-As explained above, one motivation for the PAPE is that administering a treatment is often expensive.
+One motivation for the PAPE is that administering a treatment is often expensive.
 Consider a costly treatment that does not harm anyone but only benefits a relatively small fraction of people.
-In this case, if we do not impose a budget constraint, treating everyone is the best ITR though such a policy does not use any individual-level information.
-Thus, to further evaluate the efficacy of an ITR, we extend the PAPE to the settings with an explicit budget constraint.
+If we do not impose a budget constraint, treating everyone is the best ITR but such a policy does not use any individual-level information.
+Thus, to further evaluate the efficacy of an ITR, we extend the PAPE to the settings with a budget constraint.